Apollonian-Devs/SEG-MGP/README.md

 ### Frontend

-Make sure you have nodeJS installed.
+1. Make sure you have nodeJS installed.
 (When you download nodeJS from the official website it normally comes with npm)
+2. After cloning the repository, run the following command to install dependencies:

 ```
+npm install
 npm run dev
 ```